Lightningvtx/tutorials/valorant bot.md

 This guide uses Chrome, but opera and any other browser except for firefox will work, because firefox doesn't show your whole cookie if it's too long.

-First, go to [account.riotgames.com](https://account.riotgames.com) and log in if you aren't already.
-Also make sure that you have checked the _Remember me_ option when you are logging in, otherwise it will log you out of the bot after 24 hours.
+  1. Go to [account.riotgames.com](https://account.riotgames.com) and log in, make sure that you have checked the _Remember me_ option when you are logging in, otherwise it will log you out of the bot after 24 hours

-Then:
-  1. Open a new tab and press `F12` (or `Ctrl+Shift+I`/`⌥⌘I`) to open devtools, head to the `Network` tab on the top right
+  2. Press `F12` (or `Ctrl+Shift+I`/`⌥⌘I`) to open devtools, head to the `Network` tab on the top right
-  2. with the Network tab open, open this link on that tab `https://auth.riotgames.com/`\
+  3. With the Network tab open, open the following link on the same tab `https://auth.riotgames.com/`\
        **Note:** You will see a page saying "*An error occured!*" That is normal, ignore it.
-  3. A new network request will appear called `auth.riotgames.com` in the Network tab, click on it
+  4. A new network request will appear called `auth.riotgames.com` in the Network tab, click on it

 <img width="1155" height="740" alt="part 1 + 3" src="https://github.com/user-attachments/assets/04e656a0-6fa4-4845-8c71-fa8b1e4dc62d" />

-  4. in that window that appeared, scroll down to the `Request Headers` section
+  5. in that window that appeared, scroll down to the `Request Headers` section

 <img width="1248" height="534" alt="image" src="https://github.com/user-attachments/assets/f9f0dc07-4993-4949-94c6-7f1d0d4be8f9" />